jayantasamaddar/quick-reference/react-redux-toolkit/README.md

 - **[`rtk-query`](https://redux-toolkit.js.org/rtk-query/overview)** - Data fetching and caching

 ### Extras

 - **[`redux devtools`](https://github.com/zalmoxisus/redux-devtools-extension)** - Developer tools for Redux workflow
 - **[`combineReducers`](https://redux.js.org/api/combinereducers)** - Combines multiple reducers into a single reducer function

 ### react-redux

+- The `useSelector` hook to extract data from the Redux store state.
+- The `useDispatch` hook to dispatch actions that can modify the state.

 connects our app to redux

 ---